AmaarEbrahim/AlarmClock-STM32/README.md

     - Removed "-fPIC" flag from build.rs because it was preventing linker symbols from having the right values in the executable.
 When fPIC was there, the processor would encounter a hardfault because there were invalid memory accesses.
-    - learned some GDB commands to help debug: step, stepi n, finish, continue
+    - Learned some GDB commands to help debug: step, stepi n, finish, continue
-    - submoduled the STM32CubeL0 MCU Firmware Package (https://github.com/STMicroelectronics/STM32CubeL0/tree/master)
+    - Submoduled the STM32CubeL0 MCU Firmware Package (https://github.com/STMicroelectronics/STM32CubeL0/tree/master).
-        It provides CMSIS-Core, CMSIS-Device, and a bunch of other libraries Also, I had to change build.rs to search for header files in the Core and Device subdirectories so I could use stm32l073xx.h header file for its definitions.
+        It provides CMSIS-Core, CMSIS-Device, and a bunch of other libraries Also, I had to add flags in build.rs to search for header files in the Core and Device subdirectories so I could use the stm32l073xx.h header file for its definitions.